Edit Blog Post

 I reach a fork with hand written signs pointing to "lighthouse" along one of the forks, and to "dead end" along the other one.
 I think that maybe quite a few people looking for the lighthouse have gone down the dead end.
 The road is very steep, and I suspect that if you walked down the dead end and had to come back again you probably wouldn't be very happy.
 I haven't seen anyone else walking now for a long time.
 I hope this doesn't have anything to do with rabies.
 I climb on up the hill.
 The lighthouse is right at the north end of the island, and that's where the wind is coming from.
 It's several steps beyond a hurricane, and I can't keep my hat on.
-The views from the lighthouse over to the neighbouring island of Tinos are spectacular.
-It looks bigger and more mountainous than Mykonos.
-The views across to the steep and very rugged looking east coast are good as well.
-The lighthouse is abandoned and you can't get in to it.
-I'm already very high up, so I don't think the view would be any better if I could climb the lighthouse.
+The views over the steep and very rugged looking east coast and across to the neighbouring island of Tinos are spectacular.
+Tinos looks bigger and more mountainous than Mykonos.
+The lighthouse is abandoned and locked.
+I'm already very high up, so I don't think the view would be any better if I could climb to the top.
 This would seem to be a bit like trying to improve the view from the top of Mount Everest with a stepladder.